How to build a solid Google Analytics measurement plan [Step by step + free template]

 - Funnel path (if required)

-EXAMPLE #4: Custom Metrics & Dimensions
+Custom Metrics & Dimensions

-And custom dimensions & metrics are a big part of that.
+Well, custom dimensions & metrics are a big part of that.

 This article from Moz highlights some additional examples and goes into how to set up custom dimensions to measure performance.

-- Set business objectives & KPI’s
+- Start by setting your business objectives & KPIs

-- Analytics measurement plan
+- Draft out your in-depth analytics measurement plan

 - Enrich your data with additional information